Satna: Education

-Satna has a literacy rate of 63.8% according to the 2011 Census;.
-India's first, little known, rural university in Chitrakoot Mahatma Gandhi Chitrakoot Gramoday Vishwavidyalaya was established in 1991.
-It is one of sixteen state government universities in Madhya Pradesh.
-AKS University is a private university established in 2011 in the city.
+Satna has a general literacy rate of 73.8%, according to the 2011 Madhya Pradesh Census, with the rate varying from 71% in the rural areas to 83.8% among the urban populace.
+Chitrakoot's first rural university, Mahatma Gandhi Chitrakoot Gramoday Vishwavidyalaya, was established in 1991; it is one of sixteen state government universities in Madhya Pradesh.
+Satna has more than 3,300 primary, secondary and postsecondary schools.
+Prominent colleges in the city include AKS University (a private university established in 2011), Government PG College, Government Girls College, and Government Polytechnic College.